 II.
 Hawaii’s Approach to Addressing Health-Related Social Needs

 Judy Mohr Peterson, Med-QUEST Division Administrator, Hawaii Department of Human Services

-J. Mohr Peterson will discuss Hawaii’s social determinants of health strategy and describe how the state is using their Medicaid managed care program to identify and address HRSN in partnership with primary care teams.
+J. Mohr Peterson discussed Hawaii’s social determinants of health strategy and described how the state is using their Medicaid managed care program to identify and address HRSN in partnership with primary care teams.

 III.
 Using Advanced Alternative Payment Models to Address Social Needs